inidun/tagged_courier/README.md

 ## Introduction

 Each document contains the entire OCR:ed text, in markdown format, for a single Courier issue.
 The purpose of the curation is to manually check and correct the article segmentation for each issue in the corpus.
 The end goal is to mark up all text segments that belong to an article in such a way that it can be automatically extracted.
-To do this we need to insert a header above each text segment, as well as an indicator where the segment ends.
+To do this we need to insert a heading above each text segment, as well as an indicator where the segment ends.

 ***Document***

-The first line in each *document* `# [DOCUMENT_ID](link) [TOTAL_NUM_MISMATCHES]` is a header with a link to its original source PDF. `TOTAL_NUM_MISMATCHES` is the number of mismatching article titles in the *issue*.
+The first line in each *document* `# [DOCUMENT_ID](link) [TOTAL_NUM_MISMATCHES]` is a heading with a link to its original source PDF. `TOTAL_NUM_MISMATCHES` is the number of mismatching article titles in the *issue*.

 ***Page***

-Each *page* begins with a header `## Page [PAGE-NUMBER](link) [NUM_MISMATCHES]` containing a link to the same page in the original PDF. `NUM_MISMATCHES` is the number of mismatching article titles on the page reported during the automatic text extraction.
+Each *page* begins with a heading `## Page [PAGE-NUMBER](link) [NUM_MISMATCHES]` containing a link to the same page in the original PDF. `NUM_MISMATCHES` is the number of mismatching article titles on the page reported during the automatic text extraction.

 ***Article***

-*Article* within pages are indicated by an article header `### ARTICLE_ID: article-title` line.
+*Articles* within pages are indicated by an article heading `### ARTICLE_ID: article-title` line.
 The article title is taken from the Courier [article index](https://github.com/inidun/inidun_data/blob/main/courier/articles/article_index.csv).

-An *article segment* ends when any of the following is encountered:
+An *article segment* **ends** when any of the following is encountered:

 | Description           | Example                         |
 | --------------------- | ------------------------------- |